henrikac/StoreInventory/README.md

 ## Requirements:
 + Python 3.6+

-To download other requirements: `pip install -r requirements.txt`
+To install other requirements: `pip install -r requirements.txt`

 ## How to use:
 + Navigate to the `src` directory: `cd src`